imagekit-developer/imagekit-dotnet/README.md

 Also, you can search for [Imagekit](https://www.nuget.org/packages/Imagekit) in Nuget GUI.

-***Note***: If you get error like "the type or namespace 'ImageKit' couldn't be found", please remove IncludeAssets tag like below.
+***Note***: If you get an error like "the type or namespace 'ImageKit' couldn't be found", please remove the `IncludeAssets` tag like below.
 ```
 <PackageReference Include="Imagekit" Version="3.1.1">
    <!-- Remove IncludeAssets to allow compiling against the assembly -->